Haim-Or-Hadad/Directed-Weighted-Graph_/readme.md

 ## UML
 UML is a general-purpose, developmental, modeling language in the field of software<br/>
 engineering that is intended to provide a standard way to visualize the design of a system.<br/>
-In this UML we are planning how the project will look like , and
+In this UML we are planning how the project will look like.
 <img src="https://user-images.githubusercontent.com/93033782/145278744-43371902-53c7-4800-93b2-0d3957f1fc0d.jpeg" width="600">